TITLE I - Name, registered office, purpose, duration

 When a member acts contrary to the goals of the ENCC, its membership can, at the suggestion of the board of directors or at the request of at least 1/5 of effective members, be ended by special decree of the general assembly, whereby the decision requires a 2/3 majority of the attendant or represented members at the assembly.
 The member, whose membership ending is suggested, has the right to be heard by the General Assembly.

-This exclusion from rights applies at all times: during membership, when the membership is ended for whatsoever reason, when the non-profit-making organization is dissolved, etc.
+This exclusion from rights applies at all times: during membership, when the membership is ended for whatsoever reason, when the non-profit-making organisation is dissolved, etc.

 TITLE III - General Assembly